oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-anatomy.md

 For several days I dove into the Industrial I/O (IIO) subsystem as an attempt to finish the set of tasks proposed by Daniel Baluta [3].
 I decided to put a lot of effort in Daniel's assignments, due to my plans to write device drivers for the IIO subsystem in the near future (I hope).
 As a result, I decided to share/register all the knowledge acquired after long hours studying the `iio_dummy` module (I believe this will help newcomers like me).
-This "anatomy study" is a part of a set of posts based on the IIO tasks (Acho essa frase desnecessária).
-Finally, you will find general information about the IIO system and details about the `iio_dummy` module internals.
+Finally, you will find here some general information about the IIO system and details about the `iio_dummy` module internals.

 ## Introduction

 Usually, I approach a new Device Driver (DD) that I want to learn systematically.
 First, I try to identify the initialization function.
 Second, I concentrate efforts on discovering the essential elements of the subsystem.
 Third, I seek the read/write functions and dissect them to comprehend their overall behavior.
 Finally, I manage to put all the concepts together.
 I do not know if it is a great approach, but I use it in this post.

 The best place to begin with IIO subsystem, is the `iio_dummy` module, which is a toy application.
-This module has thousands of valuable comments that help to understand the IIO internal.
-We look at the `iio_dummy`, starting on `iio_simple_dummy`; then we go through `iio_simple_dummy_event`, `iio_dummy_evgen`, and `iio_simple_dummy_buffer` in another posts.
+This module has thousands of valuable comments that helps to understand the IIO internal.
+We look at the `iio_dummy`, starting on `iio_simple_dummy`; then we go through `iio_simple_dummy_event`, and `iio_simple_dummy_buffer` in another posts.

 ## The IIO Dummy Channels Setup